critesjosh/azteccli/README.md

 2. [Install Yarn](https://classic.yarnpkg.com/lang/en/docs/install)
 3. [Install Truffle](https://trufflesuite.com/docs/truffle/getting-started/installation/) or a wallet that supports [WalletConnect](https://walletconnect.com).
 4. Install azteccli. `$ yarn global add azteccli`.
-   1. You may be prompted to select an `@aztec/bridge-clients` version.
-Select the highest version number.
+   1. You may be prompted to select an `@aztec/bridge-clients` version. **You must select version `0.1.63` or it wont work!**
    2. Add global yarn packages to your shell PATH.
       1. Run `yarn global bin` to see where the yarn global packages are located.
       2. Add the yarn global install location to your PATH if it isn't already. ie. Add `export PATH="/home/josh/.yarn/bin:$PATH"` to ~/.bashrc.
 5. Start [Truffle dashboard](https://trufflesuite.com/docs/truffle/getting-started/using-the-truffle-dashboard/). `$ truffle dashboard`
 6. Run a command: (ie`$ azteccli history`)

+If installed this a while ago and have not updated, you will likely run into errors.
+To update simply run `yarn global upgrade`.

 ## Config